-Pupils and teachers have the right to speak freely and voice their opinions.
-However, freedom comes with responsibility and free speech that is designed to manipulate the vulnerable or that leads to violence and harm of others goes against the moral principles in which freedom of speech is valued.
+pupils and teachers have the right to speak freely and voice their opinions.
+However, freedom comes with responsibility and free speech that is designed to manipulate those who are vulnerable and/or susceptible or that leads to violence and harm of others goes against the moral principles in which freedom of speech is valued.